 You will also get a small assignment after each lesson to practice what you’ve learned.
 Most importantly, it is clear the instructors value the joy in cooking.
 The tone of The Kitchn brand and messaging is light, playful, and fun, but still professional and very informative.

 Another added bonus is the opportunity to socialize with other classmates through the Kitchn’s Instagram and Twitter accounts so it can really feel like a virtual version of a recreational cooking course.
 And, if you don’t want to commit to their full program, there are plenty of free, instructional videos and other resources on their websites, including visual guides on how to properly clean and organize your kitchen.

-With thousands of online courses available, Udemy offers a variety of food-related and culinary courses taught by instructors around the country.
+With over 183,000 online courses available, Udemy offers a variety of food-related and culinary courses taught by instructors around the country.

 By using various filters, you can select from shorter and longer videos on topics like baking, vegan cooking, Moroccan cooking, Thai cooking, Indian cooking, and healthy cooking.
 You can also browse by level (beginner, intermediate, or advanced).
 Instructor bios and their ratings are available, so you can weigh your options before signing up for a class.

 If you're interested in learning the basics, a course such as Essential Cooking Skills would be an ideal place to start.
 If you are focused on staying healthy, which is top of mind for many right now, check out Healthy Cooking Fundamentals.

 Many videos also come with bonus material that includes suggestions on tools and equipment useful in the kitchen.
 Udemy offers great deals with large sales on classes, as well as a selection of free content.
 Courses come with full, lifetime access when purchased and a 30-day, money-back guarantee.
 Prices generally range from $10 to $100.